MV10/mv10.github.io/_posts/2024-01-20-monkey-hi-hat-getting-started-tutorial.md

 This is why it's called a _sampler_ and we say we are _sampling_ the texture: the GPU is able to very, very quickly "interpolate" the colors -- sort of like resizing the image on the fly, scaling it up _or_ down as needed.
 In fact, we don't refer to "pixels" when we're sampling a texture this way, we refer to _texels_ so that it's clear we're talking about something other than the original raw image data.

-To put it another way, if the viewport is 1920 x 1080, rendering a `fragCoord` of (0.3, 0.3) means we're _outputting_ the color for the pixel at (576, 324), but if we're _sampling_ (0.3, 0.3) from a 1024 x 768 texture, we're getting interpolated texel data for position (307.2, 230.4): not exactly one specific pixel from the source image, but a value that is a mix of the pixels around the requested location.
+To put it another way, if the viewport is 1920 x 1080, rendering a `fragCoord` of (0.3, 0.3) means we're _calculating_ the final displayed color of the pixel at (576, 324), but if we're _sampling_ (0.3, 0.3) from a 1024 x 768 texture, we're _reading_ interpolated texel color data from position (307.2, 230.4): not exactly one specific pixel from the source image, but a value that is a mix of the pixels nearest to the requested location.

 ## Aspect Ratio Correction